EdwinDian/Olapic_Test/README.md

   - Left and right navigation buttons
   - 6 photos showing at a given time.
   - Make it look awesome!
-  - Implement the photo objects from the Olapic API response into an image carousel Bonus Points for incorporating an image lightbox modal.
+  - Implement the photo objects from the Olapic API response into an image carousel.
+Bonus Points for incorporating an image lightbox modal.
 For instance, a modal would pop up when you click on a specific photo.

 See the following live UX examples: